wp-plugins/quiz-master-next/readme.txt

 7. Example Contact Form

 == Changelog ==

+= 2.2.1 (March 30, 2014) =
+ * Added Ability To Show Question Numbers
+ * Added More CSS Classes To Quiz Page For Better Styling Options
+ * Changed Timer To Disable Fields Instead Of Submit Form When Time Is Up
+ * Fixed Pagination Javascript Bug
+ * Minor Design Change To Quiz
+ * Minor Design Change To Quiz Options Page

 = 2.1.1 (March 26, 2014) =
  * Added Ability To Edit Style For Each Quiz